-There has been a noticeable rise in responsible eco-tourism over the past few years; travelers are more conscious of choosing hotels that are environmentally friendly and that are practicing a more sustainable kind of tourism that helps preserve the ecosystem.
+There has been a noticeable rise in responsible eco-tourism over the past few years; travellers are more conscious of choosing hotels that are environmentally friendly and that are practising a more sustainable kind of tourism that helps preserve the ecosystem.
 El Gouna has been rewarded on more than one occasion across the years for its environmental consciousness, and now all 16 El Gouna hotels are holders of the Green Star Certification.

 With the magical red sea as a backdrop and beautiful weather all-year-round, El Gouna hotels are constantly aware of the need to remain green in their practices and to support the community’s initiatives in line with sustainability beyond what would affect each hotel directly.
 It has become more and more evident that we can no longer take our resources for granted and that every effort no matter how small it may appear, has a big impact on preserving our environment for our generation and those to come.

 With this in mind, we will take you through some of those green practices El Gouna hotels are working on as they continue to offer their guests exceptional holiday experiences.

 Every year, El Gouna’s community plans a week-long event in line with the global Earth Week, which becomes a much anticipated celebration by the town’s residents as they go around engaging in, planning for, and sharing a communal experience awakening everyone’s mind about how crucial our roles are in preserving our environment.
 During that week, every single hotel in El Gouna takes part and is responsible for different activities following the theme.
 Fanadir and Mosaique Hotels invite their guests to plant trees in the hotels’ gardens.
 The newly opened Cooks Club is looking forward to taking part in the beach cleanup in collaboration with El Gouna schools.
 All hotels’ staff would be hosting and attending workshops about environmental sustainability with a different theme for every earth week.